This guide will outline two methods for preparing data from your PostGIS database to upload to Mapbox Studio:

 Launch QGIS and select Layer > Add PostGIS Layers from the toolbar.

-After the Add PostGIS Table(s) dialog pops up, click the New button to establish your database connection.
+After the Add PostGIS Table(s) dialog pops up, click the New button to set up your database connection.

 Click the Test Connection button to make sure you are synced up, then click OK.